Guidelines for deploying MLflow models

 Workspaces without public network access: Before you can deploy MLflow models to online endpoints without egress connectivity, you have to package the models (preview).
 By using model packaging, you can avoid the need for an internet connection, which Azure Machine Learning would otherwise require to dynamically install necessary Python packages for the MLflow models.

-Azure Machine Learning automatically generates environments to run inference of MLflow models.
-Those environments are built by reading the conda dependencies specified in the MLflow model.
-Azure Machine Learning also adds any required package to run the inferencing server, which will vary depending on the type of deployment you're doing.
+Azure Machine Learning automatically generates environments to run inference on MLflow models.
+To build the environments, Azure Machine Learning reads the conda dependencies that are specified in the MLflow model and adds any packages that are required to run the inferencing server.
+These extra packages vary depending on deployment type.

 channels: